dmfay/massive-js/README.md

 ## Full JSONB Document Support

-Another thing I love about Postgres is the `JSONB` functionality.
+Another thing that is great about Postgres is the `jsonb` functionality.
 The queries are simple enough to write - but if you just want to encapsulate it all - we've got your back!

 ```javascript
 //connect massive as above